Albany Park Theater

 world-class original theater that amplifies and illuminates the

-real-life stories of the immigrant and first-generation Albany Park
+real-life stories of immigrants and first-generations of the Albany

-community.
-Audiences come from throughout Chicago and beyond to
+Park community.
+Audiences come from across Chicago and beyond to

 experience APTP’s innovative and visionary theatrical